 The location is the easy part to work out, because there are some simple factors that are likely disqualifiers here.
-If cruising north of the 49th parallel, so Alaska, Norway, or even must of the British Isles, then don’t expect service to be very fast or reliable on any ship.
-This has to do with where the majority of satellite coverage is today.
+If cruising north of the 49th parallel, so Alaska, Norway, or even most of the British Isles, then don’t expect service to be very fast or reliable on any ship.
+This has to do with where the majority of satellite coverage is today, thought that is something that is changing quickly.
 Other geographic considerations are being in fjords or other areas where there are many obstructions a lot higher than the horizon.
 If you’re cruising the Caribbean however, this shouldn’t be a factor at all.

 Figuring out if the ship you’re sailing has a fast connection is trickier to work out.
 This doesn’t only vary by cruise line, but the individual ship.
-For example, Royal Caribbean International and Celebrity Cruises tout their VOOM and Xcelerate services, and on some of they’re ships they work very well – we’ve worked reliably from them.
-Other ships in their fleets however don’t have as up-to-date equipment, and may be slower or less reliable.
-Celebrity Edge, Celebrity Apex, Royal Caribbean’s Oasis Class ships, Freedom of the Seas, and Odyssey of the seas all seem to work well.
+For example, Royal Caribbean International and Celebrity Cruises tout their VOOM and Xcelerate services, and on some of their ships the service works well, but other ships lag on system upgrades.
+Even two ships from the same line, both with newer backhaul (such as Starlink), can provide very different experiences.
+Celebrity Edge, Celebrity Apex, Royal Caribbean’s Oasis Class ships, Freedom of the Seas, and Odyssey of the Seas, among others, all seem to work well.
 Princess Cruises also has fast connections on their fleet, which they even advertise as being suitable for remote work - though we found some quirks on our Sky Princess sailing in Nov '21.
-Virgin Voyages, in our experience, has provided the most stable and consistent connection, free off filters or blocks that might keep you from getting work done.
+Virgin Voyages' Scarlet Lady, in our experience, has provided a very stable and consistent connection, free off filters or blocks that might keep you from getting work done.

 Finally, if you have special applications, such as VPNs, that are required for you to do your job, know that some guests have reported issues using things like this.
 While we’ve had good luck with corporate VPNs, and some have reported having the onboard team workout their issues, the need for this is something to consider.